Converg3nce/matic-docs/docs/staking/join-public-testnet.md

 #### Step 3: Start & sync Heimdall

-You can start heimdall and other associated services now using the link below!
+You can start heimdall and other associated services like [rest-server](https://docs.matic.network/staking/heimdall/run-heimdall/#run-rest-server) now using the link below!

-> Click here to understand how you can [Run Heimdall](../heimdall/run-heimdall)
+> Click here to understand how you can [Run Heimdall](../heimdall/run-heimdall).
+NOTE: If you are starting heimdall after a crash or simply changed genesis files you need to [reset heimdall](../heimdall/run-heimdall/#reset-heimdall) before moving forward.

 #### Step 4: Initialise genesis block for Bor